nathanthomp/nsquared/README.md

-# The NSquared Programming Language
+# The Nsquared Programming Language
-The NSquared Programming Language is a compiled language that is type safe.
+The Nsquared Programming Language is a compiled language that is type safe.

-### How to write your NSquared program
+### How to write your Nsquared program
-To write a NSquared program...
+To write a Nsquared program...
-Documentation for the NSquared programming language can be found [here](docs/language/README.md)
+Documentation for the Nsquared programming language can be found [here](docs/language/README.md)

-### How to compile your NSquared file
+### How to compile your Nsquared file
-The NSquared compiler, located [here](docs/compiler/README.md), can be built by the command `$ make` when in the `nsquared/compiler` directory.
+The Nsquared compiler, located [here](docs/compiler/README.md), can be built by the command `$ make` when in the `nsquared/compiler` directory.
 To use the compiler enter the command:
 ```
 $ nsc -r
 ```